dalequark/daleonai/_posts/2022-03-01-machine-learnings-most-useful-multitool-embeddings.md

 8. Detecting when ML models go stale (drift)
 9. So much more!

-Even if you’re not trying to do something on this list, the applications of embeddings are so broad that you should probably keep reading, just in case.
+Even if you’re not trying to do something on this list, the applications of embeddings are so broad that you should probably keep on reading, just in case.
 Right?

 ## What are Embeddings?